lavab/intermail/README.md

 ### PGP-enabled

-As mentioned previously, if PGP is enabled on the receiving side, the public keys can be obtained semalessly from the primary key store.
+As mentioned previously, if PGP is enabled on the receiving side, the public keys can be obtained seamlessly from the primary key store.

 The approach is *way* simpler than `google/end-to-end` or DIME, because it's based on a simple observation: